 Institutions wishing to invite a Fulbright Scholar for an Outreach Lecturing Fund visit should develop a comprehensive plan of activities and arrangements to share with the scholar well in advance of the proposed visit.
 Proposals should fit within the below award structure.

-Travel (Airfare): After an OLF award is approved, each OLF awardee will receive roundtrip airfare/train fare or relevant travel support procured through IIE’s travel service, American Express Global Business Travel (GBT) in advance of travel.
-Tickets procured outside of this process are not guaranteed reimbursement.
-Requests for slight delays in returning to the host may be considered upon request, but only in cases where the scholar will not be away from their primary host institution for longer than one calendar week.
-If alternate dates requested by the scholar incur additional cost, these personal costs will be deducted from the per diem award amount.
-Please note per the Fulbright Visiting Scholar Program Terms and conditions, Fulbright Visiting Scholars are required to be engaged full-time in their Fulbright project at their primary host institution, in their host community.
+Travel (Airfare): After an OLF award is approved, each OLF traveler will receive roundtrip airfare/train fare or relevant travel support procured through IIE’s travel service, American Express Global Business Travel (GBT) in advance of travel.
+Tickets procured outside of this process are not guaranteed reimbursement unless approved in advance by IIE.
+Requests for itineraries that are longer than required to complete the OLF lecture activities can be considered, but only in cases where the scholar will not be away from their primary host institution and community for longer than one calendar week.
+If alternate dates requested by the scholar incur additional costs, these personal costs will be deducted from the per diem award amount.
+Please note per the Fulbright Visiting Scholar Program Terms and conditions, Fulbright Visiting Scholars are required to be engaged full-time in their Fulbright activities at their primary host institution, in their host community.

 Lodging: Cost-share from host institutions in the form of providing lodging is strongly encouraged.
 Supplemental funding for lodging costs may also be requested as a part of the application process and will be considered on a case-by-case basis but is not guaranteed.
 OLF lodging coverage will follow federal per diem rates by location.

-Duration of an OLF Award Trip: The typical OLF award runs 1-3 days and requires 2-5 days of travel time away from their primary host institution.
-Please note per the Fulbright Visiting Scholar Program Terms and conditions, Fulbright Visiting Scholars are required to be engaged full-time in their research project at their host institution, in their host community.
-Therefore, OLF supported travel should never be longer than one week, even if some of that time is at the scholar's own expense.
+Duration of an OLF Award Trip: The typical OLF award runs 1-3 days and typically requires 2-5 days away from their primary host institution.
+Please note per the Fulbright Visiting Scholar Program Terms and conditions, Fulbright Visiting Scholars are required to be engaged full-time in their Fulbright grant activities at their host institution, in their host community.
+Therefore, OLF supported travel will not be approved for longer than one week, even if some of that time is at the scholar's own expense.

 Multiple OLF Awards: Scholars may only be awarded two OLF travel awards during their exchange.
-Participating scholars cannot undertake back-to-back OLF awards that would take them away from their primary host for a significant stretch of time (e.g. more than one week).
+Participating scholars may not undertake back-to-back OLF awards that would take them away from their primary host for more than one week.
 A gap of at least one month in between OLF awards will be observed.
-Scholars may NOT receive an OLF travel award in the last 30 days of their exchange.
+Please note: Scholars may NOT receive an OLF travel award in the last 30 days of their exchange.